lucaorio/sketch-styles-generator/readme.md

 **Sketch Styles Generator** allows you to select any amount of layers (text, shapes, or all of them at once), and generate multiple Shared Styles named exactly like the layer itself.
 Have a look at the [usage](#usage) section to know more about how to use it.

-If you're looking at a similar approach to automate the **Symbols** creation, [Batch Create Symbols](https://github.com/demersdesigns/sketch-batch-create-symbols) released by [Paul Demers](https://twitter.com/demersdesigns) is what you're looking for.
+If you need a similar approach to automate the **Symbols** creation, [Batch Create Symbols](https://github.com/demersdesigns/sketch-batch-create-symbols) released by [Paul Demers](https://twitter.com/demersdesigns) is what you're looking for.

 ## Installation
-* [Download](https://github.com/lucaorio/sketch-styles-generator/releases/latest) the latest release of the plugin
+* [Download](https://github.com/lucaorio/sketch-styles-generator/releases/latest) the latest release of the plugin (`sketch-styles-generator.zip`)
-* Uncompress the `sketch-styles-generator.zip` file
+* Uncompress the downloaded file
 * Double-click `Sketch Styles Generator.sketchplugin` to install it

 ## Usage